solodev/parallax-scrolling/README.md

 # Parallax Scrolling
 A major trend in web design is parallax scrolling, which involves the background moving at a slower rate to the foreground thus creating a 3D effect as you scroll down the page.
-[Solodev](https://www.solodev.com/) shows how to incorporate the subtle element of depth to the background images of your web pages.
+[Solodev](https://www.solodev.com/) shows how to incorporate this subtle element of depth to the background images of your web pages.

 ## Tutorial